jewelsofthought/neshama/site/posts/freedom/week_7/malkuth.md

 </h4>
 </div>

-_Adonai_ literally means “Lord”, and is the word we read as a replacement for the Tetragrammaton, the unspoken four-lettered Name of G-d.
+_Adonai_ literally means "Lord", and is the word we read as a replacement for the Tetragrammaton, the unspoken four-lettered Name of G-d.
 Here _Adonai_ is spelled as it sounds.
 On a higher level, it will be the name spoken as a reflection of that Name which is beyond speech.

 ## Meditation for the Seventh Week at MALKUTH